Seth Resler

 Building a Community of Adventurous Foodies

-Throughout my entire life, I've dedicated myself to cultivating artistic and entertainment communities.
+Throughout my entire life, I've dedicated myself to cultivating communities through events.

 In 2010, I began a social dining group in Boston called "Mystery Meet."
 The idea was straightforward - a gathering of food enthusiasts enjoying a fixed-price meal at a local restaurant.
 The twist?
 The location remained a mystery until 24 hours beforehand.
 This ensured that all attendees were adventurous eaters, open to trying new things.